-In response to the guidance in Keeping Children Safe in Education (2022) the school has:
+In response to the guidance in Keeping Children Safe in Education (2024) the school has:

-1. Staff who understand what to do when children do not attend regularly

-2. Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions).

-3. Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage.
+- 1. Staff who understand what to do when children do not attend regularly - 2.
+Appropriate policies, procedures and responses for pupils who have unexplainable and/or persistent absences from education from education. - 3.
+Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage.